AI for Wildlife Conservation

-Remote sensing technology can support scientists and conservationists to identify, track, monitor, and access wildlife in the most remote areas around the world.
-Satellite, aerial, and UAV technology have benefited wildlife conservation efforts by utilizing these technologies to protect National Parks and aid in improving the way endangered wildlife are being monitored in their natural environments.
-Remote sensing technologies offer advantages to see what is happening on the ground and in wildlife habitats by using temporal comparisons of multispectral satellite imagery and GIS data to detect wildlife habitats in need of protection and conservation.
-Multispectral satellite imagery produced from satellite sensors such as the WorldView-3 can provide 30cm panchromatic, 1.20-meter multispectral, and 3.7-m short wave infrared (SWIR) resolution to help detect sensitive areas with precise details.
+Satellite, aerial, and UAV remote sensing technology can support scientists and conservationists to identify, tracking, monitoring, and accessing wildlife in the most remote areas around the world, including marine habitats.
+Satellite remote sensing technology has benefited wildlife conservation efforts by utilizing these technologies to protect National Parks and aid in improving the way endangered wildlife are being monitored in their natural environments.
+Satellite imagery, GPS and GIS technologies offer advantages to see what is happening on the ground and in wildlife habitats by using temporal comparisons of multispectral satellite imagery and GIS data to detect wildlife habitats in need of protection and conservation.
+Multispectral satellite imagery produced from satellite sensors such as the WorldView-3 can provide 30cm panchromatic, 1.20-meter 8-band multispectral, and 3.7-m short wave infrared (SWIR) resolution to help detect sensitive areas with precise details.
+PlanetScope satellite constellations are cost-effective, providing spatial resolutions of 50cm, and 3m, and spectral resolutions with 4 or 8-band multispectral satellite imagery, providing near-daily collections.

 WorldView-3 Satellite Image (30cm)